phoe-trash/value-semantics-utils/doc/EQV.md

 * true, to be able to not hang on cyclic references,
 * false, for a major speedup and a decrease in memory usage and GC pressure.

+The keyword argument `comparator` defines the comparator function that will be used for comparison.
+Defaults to `#'GENERIC-EQV`.
+For details about writing your own comparator, see [Extending](#extending).

 With cycle detection:

 ```lisp